vilisimo/website/content/projects/books-crud.md

 project: vault
 weight: 5
 ---
-The project is a proof of concept CRUD project.
-It was developed to gain familiarity with:
+The project is a proof of concept CRUD app.
+Its main purpose was to have a place to play with:

 - Dropwizard
 - Groovy + Spock